Dead Poetic: 2004–late 2006

-December 2006–2015
+2006–2015

 Dead Poetic has stated that they plan to continue writing music, and to fulfill their existing contract with Tooth & Nail Records; such plans have gone unfulfilled, however.
 On October 30, 2007, Jesse Sprinkle posted a MySpace bulletin reiterating that the band was still indeed together.
 "Contrary to popular opinion and the mighty Wikipedia, Dead Poetic has not broken up.
 We are still a band indeed....we figured we'd post it to the public....we assure you that Dead Poetic is alive."
 He went on to say that the band's label, Tooth and Nail, would be releasing a "Best Of" album for Dead Poetic in the near future, and that the band hopes to start writing songs for a new record very soon.
 The "Best Of" album was since released, but despite all such claims of producing new music, the band has remained inactive since.

 On November 16, 2007, Brandon Rike posted a blog on MySpace that contained a long description, written by Brandon Rike himself, on why it's been so hard to keep the band together.
 In the blog, Rike focused on issues such as his marriage, Dusty Redmon playing for The Almost, tours that they missed, among other things.
 He also mentioned that their best-of album, The Finest hits stores on November 20, 2007.
 In this blog, Rike stated that Miles, Sprinkle, and himself had plans to record a new album after The Finest without any plans of going on tour.
-As of November 16, 2007, this announcement could be viewed at www.deadpoetic.com underneath the banner which reads "DEAD POETIC IS NOT DEAD."
+As of November 16, 2007, this announcement could be viewed at www.deadpoetic.com underneath the banner which reads "DEAD POETIC IS NOT DEAD".

 As of October 20, 2008, Dead Poetic had been removed from the artists list on the official website of Tooth & Nail Records.
 Inside the cover of their newest album The Finest, Brandon Rike made a statement that the band would no longer be touring so he could stay home with his wife, and that the band was planning on releasing one more album.
 Despite these claims, the band has not released any public statements since 2008 and remained inactive.
 As of April 2009, the Dead Poetic website had been taken down and redirected to the band's MySpace page.

 In a 2015 podcast, Brandon Rike confirmed that Dead Poetic has no intentions to reform or release any new music at this time.